AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 * `"2018-01-15"`
 * `"2018-01-15T00:00:00.000Z"`

-Strings with the pattern above do not require any additional settings, though it is still highly recommended to set the input date/time format.
+Strings with the pattern above do not require any additional settings, but it is **highly recommended to set the input date/time format**.
 Otherwise, the way how dates are interpreted may be affected by users' browser settings.

 Sample Code